daniel-schroeder-dev/cwhq-code-challenge-questions/questions/question-21.md

         - diamonds, hearts, clubs, spades
     - Creates an empty `deck` `list`
     - Loops through the `list` of `suits`
         - Loops through the numbers 1 thru 10.
-These are the ranks (this is nested inside the `suits` loop)
+These are the ranks (this is nested inside the `suits` loop).
+Note that we aren't using Jack/Queen/King here, but you could add this if you wanted to (the running example project does).
             - Builds a `card` `dict` from the suit and rank
             - Appends the `card` `dict` to the `deck`
     - The function should return the `deck` after it's built
 - Make a helper function called `display_deck(deck)`
     - This should loop through all cards in the `deck` and display them along with their index number
     - You'll only use this for developing/testing your game, you shouldn't display this information when someone is actually playing the game
 - Make a function called `display_cards(player_name, cards)`
     - This function should display the player's name and loop and display all of the `cards` in a nicely formatted way